alexfernandez/alexfernandez.github.io/permanent/speaker.md

 <br>
 2014-01-25

+### Other Events

+I have spoken at a number of local Meetups about many topics:
+Node.js, JavaScript, Scalability, DevOps, even Wordpress.

 In a previous life I spoke at a couple of older conferences, which I will spare you here.